-Click on this button to import the chosen sound bank from a connected Blofeld hardware into the Blofeld plug-in.
-With the bank pop-up menu, you can select the desired bank A to H.

-MIDI Files to Hardware
+Click on this button to import the chosen sound bank from a connected Blofeld hardware into the Blofeld software.
+With the bank pop-up menu, you can select the desired bank A to H. MIDI Files to Hardware

-Click on this button to send a Blofeld sound bank (.mid) located on your computer hard disk to you Blofeld hard-ware.
+Click on this button to send a Blofeld sound bank (.mid) located on your computer hard disk/iPad folder to you Blofeld hardware.